arefSajjadi/simplePhpChat/README.md

 3 - Open the webBrowser and Try to search `http://localhost/yourFolderName/index.php`.

-4 - webSite has been served, enjoy.
+4 - website has been served, enjoy.

 # More Documentation